How to Implement DevOps in Business: 8-Step Plan & Strategy

 DevOps is a promising niche, evidenced by its rapid CAGR growth of 19%.
 According to the ResearchAndMarkets report, this market will reach more than $14,554 million by 2027.

 Keep reading this post if you want to apply this methodology to your business.
-We’ll share a guide on how to implement DevOps in an organization based on Softermii experience.
+We’ll share a guide on how to implement DevOps in an organization based on Softermii experience and we will present our vision of the DevOps implementation plan.

 Read also: Top 8 Software Development Methodologies